 They work with all your menswear neutrals and your lighter-colored summer outfits.
 My favorite combo is a pair of tan leather loafers with white denim and a navy linen

 You may be wondering, “Why would I need two different loafers?”

-The tan leather loafer from Ace Marks is perfect for the office, or worn with denim for dinner and drinks on the weekend.
+The tan leather loafer above is perfect for the office, or worn with denim for dinner and drinks on the weekend.

 This second loafer looks very similar, but is unlined, made from suede, and is much more casual yet still super sharp… think linen or light cotton pants, or even sharp tailored shorts with a linen

 Meermin carries a wide range of classic penny and tassel Goodyear welted loafers made of the best leathers available from world renowned Tanneries in France, the UK, and Italy.